ummshsh/ummshsh.github.io/about.md

 title: about
 permalink: /about/
 ---
-Content consumer blog with accidental shitpost, sorry
+shsh's blog with accidental shitpost, sorry
 RU\EN